-With a full solid-state H-bridge construction, the internal diode bridge provides a natural discharge path for back-EMF generated at inductive loads’ turn-OFF.
-This results in a DC switch that is arc-free, wear-free, and noise-free.
+DRV- Series DC solid-state reversers offer a retrofit solution for conventional electromechanical reversers.
+With a solid-state H-bridge construction, the internal structure provides a natural discharge path for back-EMF generated at the motor’s turn-OFF.
+This results in a switch that is maintenance-free, arc-free, and noise-free.

 - Cathode/anode electrochemicals